-RG 121.47 The courts' interpretation of the phrase 'carrying on a business in Australia' is also relevant to the issue of whether you are carrying on a financial services business in Australia.
+RG 121.47 The courts' interpretation of the phrase 'carrying on a business in Australia' is also relevant to whether you are carrying on a financial services business in Australia.
 The courts stress that whether a body corporate's activities constitute 'carrying on a business in Australia' depends on the factual circumstances.
-Cases indicate that the degree to which a body corporate's activities in Australia are conducted with system, regularity and continuity generally determines whether the activities can be characterised as 'carrying on a business in Australia'.
+Cases indicate that general indicators of carrying on a business in Australia include the degree to which a body corporate's activities in Australia are conducted with system, repetition and continuity.
+The nature of the business being conducted and the statutory context are also relevant factors.